Last Updated on December 31, 2022

 Saatva Classic

-One advantage of the luxury hybrid design is the breathability.
-The coils mean you get good airflow through the mattress, and the Saatva Classic is a cooler option than most memory foam options.
-It also has a firm edge support system making this a good mattress for seniors with arthritis and anyone else who struggles to get up from a soft-edged bed.
+One of the biggest advantages of the luxury hybrid design is the breathability.
+The coils allow for good airflow through the mattress, which makes it cooler than most memory foam options.
+It also has a firm edge support system, making this a great mattress for seniors with arthritis or anyone else who struggles to get up from a soft-edged bed.

 Further reading: Check our full review of the Saatva mattress.